jamf/NetSUS/docs/sus.md

 9. Optionally, specify any additional Catalog URLs you would like to sync. e.g. beta or seed.

-10. Optionnaly, enable filters categories (Config-Data, Deprecated, ...) and select which filter is enabled by default.
+10. Optionally, enable tag filters (Config-Data, Deprecated, ...) and select which tag filters are enabled by default.

 	<img width="750" src="images/attachments/sus_settings_filters.png">